-The AstraZeneca vaccine is recommended for people over 50 years of age.
+The AstraZeneca vaccine is recommended for people 60 years and over.

-The Pfizer vaccine is recommended for people under 50 years of age.
+The Pfizer vaccine is recommended for people between 16 and 59 years of age.

-There is evidence of a link between the AstraZeneca vaccine and an extremely rare blood clotting syndrome (thrombosis with thrombocytopenia).
+There is evidence of a link between the AstraZeneca vaccine and an extremely rare blood clotting syndrome (thrombosis and thrombocytopenia syndrome (TTS). .

-The recommendation from the Australian Technical Advisory Group on Immunisation (ATAGI) is that the Pfizer COVID-19 vaccine is preferred for adults under 50 years old who have not already had a first dose of the AstraZeneca vaccine.
+The recommendation from the Australian Technical Advisory Group on Immunisation (ATAGI) is that the Pfizer COVID-19 vaccine is preferred for adults aged 16 years and 59 years of age who have not already had a first dose of the AstraZeneca vaccine.

 People who have had their first dose the AstraZeneca vaccine without any serious adverse effects can be given their second dose.
-This includes adults under 50 years of age.
+This includes adults aged 50 to 59 years of age.